 This course involves the application of adjunctive methods to enhance occupational performance.
-Case-based application of physical agent modalities is included.
-Current knowledge regarding contraindications and safety procedures is reviewed.
-Prosthetic training and the design, fabrication, and care of orthotics are explored.
+Current knowledge regarding indications, precautions, and contraindications for physical agent modalities is reviewed.
+Prosthetic training and the design and fabrication of orthoses are explored.
 Client education in the care and usage of orthoses and prostheses is included.
+Upper extremity diagnoses and treatments are discussed.
 Education concerning professional roles, documentation, reimbursement, safety, and liability is also provided.

-OT 634: OT PRACTICE IN HEALTH & amp; WELLNESS
+OT 634: OT PRACTICE IN HEALTH & Damp; WELLNESS